-- 1 hearing by the Department must be held within 30 days after the - 2 suspension has occurred. - Section 175.
+1 Section 175.
 Review under Administrative Review Law.
+All

-All final administrative decisions of the Department are subject to judicial review under the Administrative Review Law and its rules.
-The term "administrative decision" is defined as in - 7 Section 3 101 of the Code of Civil Procedure. - 8 Section 180.
-The Department shall not be required to 9 certify any record to the Court or file any answer in court or 10 otherwise appear in any court in a judicial review proceeding, unless there is filed in the court, with the complaint, a 11 12 receipt from the Department acknowledging payment of the costs 13 of furnishing and certifying the record.
-Failure on the part 14 of the plaintiff to file a receipt in court shall be grounds 15 for dismissal of the action. - Section 185.
+2 final administrative decisions of the Department are subject to judicial review under the Administrative Review Law and its rules.
+The term "administrative decision" is defined as in

+Section 3-101 of the Code of Civil Procedure.

+Section 180.
+The Department shall not be required to certify any record to the Court or file any answer in court or otherwise appear in any court in a judicial review proceeding, unless there is filed in the court, with the complaint, a receipt from the Department acknowledging payment of the costs of furnishing and certifying the record.
+Failure on the part of the plaintiff to file a receipt in court shall be grounds for dismissal of the action.

+Section 185.
 Administrative Procedure Act.
-The Illinois Administrative Procedure Act is expressly adopted and incorporated in this Act as if all of the provisions of that Act were included in this Act, except that the provision of paragraph (d) of Section 10 65 of the Illinois Administrative Procedure Act, which provides that at hearings the licensee has the right to show compliance with all lawful requirements for retention, continuation, or renewal of the license, is specifically excluded.
-For the purpose of this Act, the notice required under Section 10 25 of the Administrative Procedure Act is deemed sufficient when mailed to the last known address of a party. - Section 190.
+The Illinois Administrative Procedure Act is expressly adopted and incorporated in this Act as if all of the provisions of that Act were included in this Act, except that the provision of paragraph (d) of Section 10-65 of the Illinois Administrative Procedure Act, which provides that at hearings the licensee has the right to show compliance with all lawful requirements for retention, continuation, or renewal of the license, is specifically excluded.
+For the purpose of this Act, the notice required under Section 10-25 of the Administrative Procedure

+- 1 Act is deemed sufficient when mailed to the last known address - 2 of a party. - 3 Section 190.
 Severability.
-If any provision of this Act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.

-1 Section 195.
-The Illinois Controlled Substances Act is 2 amended by changing Section 102 as follows:

-3 (720 ILCS 570/102) (from Ch.
+If any provision of this Act or - 4 its application to any person or circumstance is held invalid, - 5 the remainder of the act or the application of the provision to - 6 other persons or circumstances is not affected. - 7 Section 195.
+The Regulatory Sunset Act is amended by adding - 8 Section 4.28 as follows: - 9 (5 ILCS 80/4.28 new) - 10 Sec.
+4.28.
+Act repealed on January 1, 2018.
+The following - 11 Act is repealed on January 1, 2018: - 12 The Naturopathic Medical Practice Act. - 13 Section 200.
+The Illinois Controlled Substances Act is - amended by changing Section 102 as follows: - 15 (720 ILCS 570/102) (from Ch.
 56 1/2, par.
-1102)

-Sec.
+1102) - Sec.
 102. Definitions.
-As used in this Act, unless the context otherwise requires:
+As used in this Act, unless the - 17 context otherwise requires: - 18 (a) "Addict" means any person who habitually uses any drug, - 19 chemical, substance or dangerous drug other than alcohol so as - 20 to endanger the public morals, health, safety or welfare or who - 21 is so far addicted to the use of a dangerous drug or controlled